iprowriter/flight/README.md

 NodeJs and Express backend are yet to be implemented GraphQl will also be implemented instead of REST API

-Thank you and check back later for a finished project
+Thank you and check back later for a finished project.